marcusjoshm/microscopy-analysis-single-cell/README.md

 By default, this will process all conditions, regions, channels, and timepoints found in the input data.

+### Input Directory Structure

+The workflow now automatically prepares and standardizes your input directory structure.
+It handles three common organizational patterns from LASX exports:

+1. **Flat structure**: .tif files directly in the input directory
+   - Creates `condition_1/timepoint_1/` structure
+   - Moves all .tif files into the timepoint directory

+2. **One-level structure**: Subdirectories containing .tif files
+   - Treats each subdirectory as a condition
+   - Creates `timepoint_1/` under each condition
+   - Moves .tif files into appropriate timepoint directories

+3. **Two-level structure**: Conditions with timepoint subdirectories containing .tif files
+   - Already properly formatted, no changes needed

+This automatic preparation happens as the first step in the workflow, before any data selection or processing occurs.

 ### Optional Arguments

 - `--skip`: Skip specific steps by name (e.g., `--skip interactive_segmentation`).